javalite/javalite-site/content/src/activejdbc/database_migrations.md

 ## Migration records

-DB-Migrator maintains a record of executing migrations in table `SCHEMA_VERSION` and will not execute the same migration twice:
+DBMigrator maintains a record of executing migrations in table `SCHEMA_VERSION` and will not execute the same migration twice:

 ~~~~ {.prettyprint}
 mysql> select * from schema_version;